 The food and agriculture sector is changing in exciting ways, creating demand for graduates who understand the complex interconnections between food, natural resources, policy, economic opportunity and social equity.

-This Bachelor of Science in Sustainable Food Systems (BSSFS) program prepares students to be innovative problem solvers ready to assume a wide range of food-related careers.
+The Bachelor of Science in sustainable food systems program prepares students to be innovative problem solvers ready to assume a wide range of food-related careers.

-- Public Health and Nutrition: Bettering lives through food and health
+- Public Health & Nutrition: Bettering lives through food and health.

-- Business and Innovation: Finding solutions in entrepreneurship and agribusiness
+- Business & Innovation: Finding solutions in entrepreneurship and agribusiness.

-- Policy and Governance: Changemaking through public policy and organizing
+- Policy & Governance: Changemaking through public policy and organizing.

-- Ecosystem Services: Managing natural resources for food production
+- Ecosystem Science: Managing natural resources for food production.

-Students in this degree program will gain a general understanding of sustainability issues as they relate to food and food systems.
+BS in sustainable food systems students will gain a general understanding of sustainability issues as they relate to food and food systems.
 They will be adaptable, capable of both communicating and learning across a number of disciplines, and have a strong orientation towards problem solving and quantitative methods.

-In addition to the common learning outcomes, BSSFS students will be able to:
+In addition to the common learning outcomes, students will be able to: